 On 7 March, the DFO science advisors met with Cambridge Bay Rangers at R/Sgt Jimmy Evalik’s house to discuss the next couple of days training.
 A dry land discussion was held on the methods and areas to be sampled through the sea ice.

 On 9 March, Mike Dempsey and Chris Clarke accompanied 3 Rangers on a day trip to Unahitak Island.
 CTD casts, snow and ice thickness and 250 m snow transects were made at 4 stations.
 In addition, an ice buoy measuring ice temperature was deployed at station UN20 (for the third year).
 The buoy will record air, snow/ice interface, ice and water temperatures at 4 depths until break up in late July.
-At a station located above a year-long deployed bottom mounted acoustic instrument (Acoustic Zooplankton/Fish Profiler or AZFP).
-A plankton net was deployed at both UN20 and the AZFP stations.
+One of the stations was located above a year-long deployed bottom mounted acoustic instrument (Acoustic Zooplankton/Fish Profiler or AZFP).
+A plankton net was deployed at both UN20 and the AZFP station.
 Samples will be compared with the acoustic data when the mooring is recovered in September 2019.
-The data is used as part of the Kitikmeot Sea Science Study (K3S) lead by Bill Williams at DFO.
+The data will be used as part of the Kitikmeot Sea Science Study (K3S) lead by Bill Williams at DFO.
+GoPro video was collected of the under surface of the ice at UN20 for detection of early season ice algae and Arctic cod fish eggs (Helen Drost, DFO).

 Rangers receiving training and conducting the sampling were :